 On the NAC Examination, candidates answering questions asked by the physician examiner can use either DSM-5 or DSM-IV-TR language where appropriate.
 However, as of January 2018, only DSM-5 language must be used.

 For more information, please visit the MCC’s update on its transition to DSM-5.

-Prior to the examination, individuals who are unfamiliar with disease management practices in North America may wish to consult Therapeutic Choices edited by Jean Gray, published by the Canadian Pharmacists Association, as a source of general information.
+Prior to the examination, if you are unfamiliar with disease management practices in North America, you may wish to consult Therapeutic Choices edited by Jean Gray, published by the Canadian Pharmacists Association, as a source of general information.

-The following online reference materials may be of use to candidates preparing for the NAC examination:
+The following online reference materials may be of use for your exam preparation:

 - The Communication and Cultural Competence Orientation program on physiciansapply.ca

 - The Canadian Medical Protective Association eLearning program